mobilemind/OpenInlets/README.md

 ## Source Code Notes

 The `src/` directory has human readable JavaScript, written in a way to facilitate testing.
-The `web\` directory has "uglified" code that has a `javascript:` URL protocol prefix and should be shorter.
+The `web/` directory has "uglified" code that has a `javascript:` URL protocol prefix and should be shorter.
 The `void'x.y.z'` at the end the bookmarklet URL code serves two purposes.